 Addiction treatment is a delicate process and must be handled to enable lasting healing.
 The detox stage is usually the first step in any recovery plan, serving to rid the body of toxins accumulated in the body from addictive substances over time.
-It involves the individual being encouraged and assisted to cultivate abstinence and characterized by withdrawal symptoms.
-These often set in as soon as the individual tries to quit and may span from moderate signs like loss of appetite and muscle aches to severe ones such as seizures and hallucinations.
+It involves the individual being encouraged and assisted to cultivate abstinence and is characterized by withdrawal symptoms.
+These often occur as soon as the individual tries to quit and may span from moderate signs like loss of appetite and muscle aches to severe ones such as seizures and hallucinations.

-It blocks the pleasurable sensations evoked by other opioids and so nullifies their activities on the brain.
-Therefore, it does not produce the same euphoric feelings as is expected when an individual takes other opioids.
-However, this does not mean that Methadone does not elicit some euphoric effects of its own, only they are milder as compared to heroin, morphine, and other potent opiates.
+It blocks the pleasurable sensations evoked by other opioids and nullifies their brain activity.
+Therefore, it does not produce the same euphoric feelings expected when an individual takes other opioids.
+However, this does not mean that methadone does not elicit some euphoric effects.
+There are such effects, but milder compared to potent opiates, such as heroin and morphine.

-Evoke Wellness at Miramar is a rehab home in South Florida that provides rehab services to individuals from all over the region.
-Where needed, MAT may be administered to individuals undergoing recovery so that sobriety is attained.
-Contact a recovery advocate today for further information on services provided and the admission process into the center.
+Evoke Wellness at Miramar in South Florida provides rehab services to individuals from all over the region.
+MAT may be administered to individuals undergoing recovery to improve their chances of long-term sobriety.
+Contact Evoke Wellness at Miramar today at 866.931.9312 to speak with a recovery advocate for further information on our services and admission process.